IV. SUPPLIER SELECTION AND SOLICITATIONS

 4) How long will the Blanket Order be open?

 5) State the reason this vendor was selected.

 For further information concerning these Purchasing Policies, contact one of the Procurement and Contracting Services Buyers.

-Procurement of Design and Construction Services: Procurement authority has been delegated to the Director of Planning Design and Construction (PDC) for the procurement of design and construction services, and management of all new construction, renovation, and remodeling projects.
+Procurement of Design and Construction Services: Procurement authority has been delegated to the Assistant Vice President of Planning Design and Construction (PDC) for the procurement of design and construction services, and management of all new construction, renovation, and remodeling projects.
 Projects costing less than $25,000, labor only, and maintenance projects may be handled by in-house Facilities Management forces.

 The Buyer will make purchases on the basis of specifications furnished by the requesting department.
 The determination of a desirable quality to accomplish necessary results will be a joint decision between the user and the Procurement and Contracting Services Department.
 Many vendors make alternate proposals which afford the University a better value while either meeting or exceeding the specifications.